sikmat/Data-Analytics/README.md

 **Multiple linear regression**
 Multiple linear regression explores the effect of numerous independent variables on a dependent variable.
 A crucial aspect of linear regression is the correlation between how far the observations are from the regression line.
 Correlation is a measurement of how well the regression line fits the observations.
 The correlation coefficient (r) ranges between –1 and 1 and indicates the strength of the correlation.
 The stronger the correlation, the more tightly the points wind around the line of best fit.
 Perfect correlation is when r has a value of either –1 or 1, implying that every data point falls directly on the regression line.
 Interpreting correlation strength depends on the industry.

+### Analysis Techniques

+**Determine Type of Analysis**
+Understand the business objectives and desired outcomes, to inform they type of analysis you will conduct.
+You need to review the business questions and identify any points that require additional clarification.
+This clarity will help you identify the data you need as well as the data sources.
+When you have consensus on the scope of your analysis, have clarity about outstanding questions, and know what data you need and where it is coming from, you can proceed confidently with conducting your analysis.
+It's a good idea to maintain your requirements document as you go about your work.

+**Types of Analysis**
+Trend analysis seeks to identify patterns by comparing data over time.
+Performance analysis examines defined goals and measures performance against them and can inform the development of future projections.
+Combining performance analysis with trend analysis can help develop projections for the future.
+Link analysis is a technique that uses network theory to explore the relationship between data points

+**Exploratory Data Analysis**
+When first exploring a dataset, it's a good idea to perform an exploratory data analysis.
+An exploratory data analysis (EDA) uses descriptive statistics to summarize the main characteristics of a dataset, identify outliers, and give you context for further analysis.
+EDA Approaches:
+Check Data Structure
+Check Data Representation
+Check if Data s Missing
+Identify Outliers
+Summarize Statistics
+Check Assumptions